 Hannah Dustin (also spelled Duston and Dustan) was born as Hannah Emerson on December 23, 1657, to Michael and Hannah Webster Emerson, in the Puritan village of Haverhill, Massachusetts.
 She was the eldest of 15 children.

-When she grew up, she married a farmer and brick-maker named Thomas Dustin in 1677 and the couple would have 13 children.
-She and her family were still living in Haverhill during King William’s War which occurred between 1688–97.
+When she grew up, she married a farmer and brick-maker named Thomas Dustin in 1677, and the couple would have 13 children.
+She and her family were still living in Haverhill during King William’s War between 1688–97.
 The war was fought between France and England over colonial lands in North America.
-The French, under Louis de Buade de Frontenac, who was the Governor General of New France in Quebec, Canada, frequently incited his Native American allies to raid the English settlements.
+The French, under Louis de Buade de Frontenac, the Governor General of New France in Quebec, Canada, frequently incited his Native American allies to raid the English settlements.

-In 1697, the Dustin family were living in a house on the west side of the Sawmill River with their nine surviving children.
-On March 9th, Hannah had just given birth to their 12th child Martha.
+In 1697, the Dustin family lived in a house on the west side of the Sawmill River with their nine surviving children.
+On March 9, Hannah had just given birth to their 12th child Martha.
 A neighbor, Mary Neff, was staying with them to help care for her and her new baby.

-Just six days after Martha’s birth, on March 15th, Abenaki Indians from Quebec attacked Haverhill, killing 27 people, taking 13 captives, and burning six homes.
-Among those captured was 40-year-old Hannah, her 6-day-old baby, and her friend 51-year-old Mary Neff.
+Just six days after Martha’s birth, on March 15, Abenaki Indians from Quebec attacked Haverhill, killing 27 people, taking 13 captives, and burning six homes.
+Among those captured were 40-year-old Hannah, her 6-day-old baby, and her friend 51-year-old Mary Neff.

-Thomas Dustin, who had been working in the fields during the attack, heard the shrieks of the raiding party and was able to save the other children but was too late to save his wife and baby.
+Thomas Dustin, who had been working in the fields during the attack, heard the shrieks of the raiding party and was able to save the other children but it was too late to save his wife and baby.
 After the Indians captured the women and the baby, they set the house on fire.

 As the Indians marched their captives into the wilderness, Mary Neff was carrying baby Martha and having trouble keeping up with the rest of the party.
 One of the Indians took it from her and murdered the infant by smashing her head against a tree in front of her horrified mother, Hannah.